The Complete Packing List for Women Hiking & Camping Solo in Scotland

 Packing list for women hiking in Scotland: Clothes

-Long-sleeved merino base layer – One or two pieces.
-I have a Devold shirt (similar to this one Devold UK .
-I haven't found any Devold shirts in the US, but one by other reputable producers is as good - for example, this Smartwool Shirt).
+Long-sleeved synthetic or merino base layer – One or two pieces.
 Why merino?
 Read here on the benefits and amazing qualities of merino wool.
 You may also want to pick a synthetic, fast-drying shirt.
-Pick one with technology fighting odor.
-These shirts by Arc'teryx US or Rab UK are both really good choices.
+Pick one with technology fighting odor, you will be glad for that.

-But after getting soaked in a really bad weather with low temperature, I actually wished I had proper rain pants.
-So, my tip is to have them for when it rains, with heavy cold winds.
-When it's warm - I think it's better to get a bit wet than to sweat under the rain pants.
+Have a pair for “just in case” situations, when it's warm - I think it's better to get a bit wet than to sweat under the rain pants.

 Underwear & socks:

-Underwear - Three pairs of underwear is enough.
+Underwear - Three - four pairs of underwear is enough.
 Pick up merino or synthetic panties - just make sure you don't wear cotton!
-I recommend these merino wool panties (Icebreaker UK/US) and synthetic Arc’teryx Phase SL series (UK/US) I own myself.

 Socks - My system to prevent blisters is to wear two layers of socks.
 First a very thin synthetic pair, then a merino-wool pair.
-Take two pairs of thin Coolmax liners (UK/US) and two or three merino (UK/US).
-I have a few pairs by Bridgedale and SmartWool Ph.D., but there are a few other great companies around.
+Take two pairs of thin Coolmax liners and two or three merino.
+Remember, you always need to have a dry set of socks and base layer to sleep in!

 Sun Hat - This for me is a must both for protection against the sun, as well as from the rain.
 I find the rain jackets' hood just not big enough to protect my face.
 And I am really annoyed when I have droplets on my glasses.